 - Service Members & Veterans can submit a Tuition Assistance form or GoArmyEd registration to verify their military status, the most recently issued Member-4 DD-214, an End of Month LES from the last 3 months, or the most recent orders issued within the last year.
 If needed, a copy of a DD-214 can be requested from the National Archives website.
 Only one of these documents is required.

-- Military Spouses should submit a copy of your Marriage Certificate or License, one of your spouse’s military documents, and copies of the state-issued active Driver’s License* for both you and your spouse.
+- Military Spouses should submit a copy of their marriage certificate or license, one of their spouse’s military documents, and copies of the state-issued active driver’s license* for both the student and spouse.

 Step 3: Submit Your Documentation